 Think of it like raiding your best friend’s closet.
 Except that closet is huge and full of luxury brands, and no one is loaded with the price tag.

 Signing up for a clothing rental service allows you to literally “rent the runway” by giving you access to designer pieces without paying full retail price.

 They’re perfect for casual occasions or special events where you need a few new items or accessories but don’t want to inflict the impact of your shopping habits onto your wallet or the planet.

 All you need to do is sign up for a service (some work on subscription models, others rent by the piece), and browse until you find something that suits you.

-Just like a raid of your friends’ closets, fashion rental services allow individuals to borrow a piece for a variety of occasions, from glamourous events to everyday wear.
-Once rented and worn, you can simply return garments, thus satisfying the urge to feel beautiful and special in new items of clothing, without the need to own it.
+From there you make your selection and have the items delivered right to your door (no carpark stress required).
+Once rented and worn, you simply return the garments, thus satisfying the urge to feel beautiful and special in a new item of clothing, without the need to own it.

-Johanna Moonan, founder of OpenClosit a designer dress rental service based in the USA, is driven by the philosophy that every garment you rent prevents something new from being produced, lowering our personal fashion footprint.
+Johanna Moonan, founder of OpenClosit, a designer dress rental service based in the USA, thinks so.
+She is driven by the philosophy that every garment you rent prevents something new from being produced, lowering our personal fashion footprint.

 “What feeds my soul now is trying to inspire a new mindset – focused less on outright possessions and more cognisant of the resources that go into each garment,” Moonan says.
 “Generally speaking, we’ve got a lot more clothes in our closets than we wear and a number of dresses that have only seen the light of day once or twice.”